msotsov/QlikView/README.md

  - Second visual - display inventory balance using cyclic group (item number/item description, amount in stock, sort by amount in stock)

 Product balance sheet:
  - Display top 5 products by total price (quantity * unit price).
-Same grouping was used as on the Inventory balance sheet (second visual).</i>
+Same grouping was used as on the Inventory balance sheet (second visual).